Blacklist72/simple_shell/README.md

-This repo is for the simple shell Project
+This repo is for the Alx simple shell Project

+Hassan KARRACH (Hassan.winners@gmail.com)
+Amine BENHOUSNI ()